KristerV/krister.ee/cv.md

 2 months in 2016

 I loved the team and environment, but the job just didn't envigorate me.
-The mentality and structure of roles had been really well developed and the team is clearly very productive, but I need more chaos and a multidisciplinary approach.
+The mentality and structure of roles had been really well eshtablished and the team is clearly very productive, but I need chaos and a more multidisciplinary approach.
 Went back to the startup world.
+Meanwhile I advise everyone to go work there, the atmosphere is superb!

 ### Toitla OÜ